improvedk/improve.dk/source/_posts/wasted-bytes-add-up-consider-your-data-types-carefully/wasted-bytes-add-up-consider-your-data-types-carefully.md

 In total, 20 bytes per record, resulting in a new total record size of 26 – 28 including the slot offset array pointer.
 This means we can now fit in 289 rows per page instead of the previous 168.

-Testing the new format reveals we’re down to just 364 pages now:
+Testing the new format reveals we're down to just 364 pages now:

 ```sql
 CREATE TABLE #HitsV2